yantisj/minigraphdb/README.md

 ### Custom Exceptions

 Currently, all exceptions are generic.
-Specific Exceptions should be added for such cases such as NoNodeFound or NoRelationshipFound.
+Specific Exceptions should be added for cases such as NoNodeFound or NoRelationshipFound.

 ### Proper Test Suite

-MiniGraphDB could include py-tests to unit test and run larger tests on the database overall, but this would require installing modules outside of the standard libraries.
+MiniGraphDB could include py-tests to unit tests as well as larger tests on the database overall, but this would require installing modules outside of the standard libraries.

 ### Undirected Traversals

-It should be easy to reverse the graph traversal direction as well as add directionless graph traversal by adding an __inrels dictionary to each node to keep track of all incoming relationships.
+It should be easy to reverse the graph traversal direction as well as add direction-less graph traversal by adding an __inrels dictionary to each node to keep track of all incoming relationships.
 The traversal algorithms could be modified to traverse in either/both directions.

 ### Weighted Traversals